 When it comes to flying, all passengers should travel with etiquette.
 Good behaviour is often rewarded with friendlier service and happier seat neighbours in the same way that bad behaviour can result in you being removed from your flight.

-So, you can take off with ease here is your guide to a turbulence-free flight.
+So, you can take off with ease here is your guide to a turbulent-free flight.

 Rules for Packing